-What is perhaps most shocking about this development is the fact there has been a flaw for at least two years and the flaw has only been found “recently”.
-If the TLS/SSL protocol were to hinder or prevent government surveillance, then this seemingly accidental loophole could have provided a very useful workaround.
-Which poses the question, could government agencies like the NSA have known about OpenSSL Heartbleed for the past two years?
+What is perhaps most shocking about this development is the fact that it was discovered a whole two years ago.
+The TLS/SSL protocol is known to stop or slow down intelligence agencies and this seemingly accidental loophole could provide a very useful workaround.
+Which poses the question, who else could have known about this for the past two years?

 As the name suggests, OpenSSL is an open source technology.
 This means that the source code is freely available to download and modify, with no permission required.
 Open source software is generally considered to be more private, since it is usually developed for non-profit reasons without any government licensing (which has backdoor theories).

 It is alleged that RSA was bribed by the NSA to reduce their encryption strength.
 There have also been rumours of similar attempted bribery from a certain American giant and a small English outfit, although neither story has hit the press.
 But regardless, is it possible that a government agency could have encouraged the implementation of the bug – either financially or otherwise?

 The dark web is a non-indexed section of the internet, only available through certain secure browsers and home to many criminals.
 Fraudsters, hackers, drug dealers and even hit men will advertise their services for a hefty fee.
 Exploit kits and other viruses are available to purchase for the right price, somewhat ironically with free technical support.